 San Antonio is a city rich in history and culture.
-It’s home to the Alamo, one of the most famous Historic Landmarks in America, and is also known for its delicious Tex-Mex food and Mariachi music.
+It’s home to the Alamo, one of the most famous historic landmarks in America, and it is also known for its delicious Tex-Mex food and Mariachi music.

 Whether you’re a lifelong San Antonian or just visiting our great city, you can’t help but be drawn in by the mix of cultures and sounds that make up the Alamo City.
 And in this post, we’re going to take a look at 10 of the best songs about San Antonio to help get you in the mood for some Tex-Mex, country music, and mariachi!
 Let’s get started.

 Related: Check out our list of the best songs about Texas.

 1. “Home In San Antone” By Willie Nelson & Lukas Nelson

 First we have a San Antonio-inspired song that was written by Fred Rose, where the narrator directly addresses the things he loves about the city.